 That's where your brand guidelines come in.
 They're like a rule book that you and your team should follow when publishing any content on behalf of your brand.

-How To Avoid It: Sit down and outline the fonts, colors and even the words you use (or definitely don't use) in association with your brand.
-(Our planner and designer friend, Jesi Haack's basic design guidelines are above as an example.)
+How To Do It: Sit down and outline the fonts, colors and even the words you use (or definitely don't use) in association with your brand.
 Some business owners will hire a designer or a consultant to work with them to get this done.
 Others will start small with basic guidelines.
 Regardless, you should have at least a very basic set of fonts, colors and voice guidelines for you and your team to use.

 Want more?
 Yeah You Do!